With more than 2 million visitors annually, Edinburgh Castle is Scotland’s most visited tourist attraction.

 During the winter months of October to March, the first free tour starts at 10 am, and the last one is scheduled for 3.10 pm.

-These tours last 30 minutes, after which you can continue exploring the Castle independently.
+These tours last 30 minutes, and you can explore the Castle independently.

 Find out what’s inside Edinburgh Castle before your visit.